Plumbing Permits: When Required, How to Apply & What It Costs

 Permits Protect Your Resale Value

 Buyers and their agents scrutinize permit history during home sales.
 Unpermitted work can surface during a home inspection, derailing the sale or forcing price reductions.
-Documented, permitted work signals to buyers that your home was upgraded to code — which can actually be a selling point, not just a checkbox.
+Documented, permitted work signals to buyers that your home was upgraded to code, which can actually be a selling point.
+Learn more about plumbing for house flipping and which permits flippers legally can't skip.

 Pros